-The world's forests provide a home to more than 50% of land-dwelling animals, plants and insects (source: WWF) and are key to regulating the global climate, as they absorb large amounts of carbon from the atmosphere.

-construction techniques and products, For the last 15 years, we've sought to eliminate illegal timber in our supply chain.
-Redrow was the first UK homebuilder to achieve the WWF's In the last 12 months, we've continued 'Three Trees' status in 2015 and we're country using responsibly sourced timber and paper products.
+The world's forests provide a home to more than 50% of land-dwelling animals, plants and insects (source: WWF) and are key to regulating the global climate, as they absorb large amounts of carbon from the construction techniques and products, For the last 15 years, we've sought to eliminate illegal timber in our supply chain.
+Redrow was the first UK homebuilder to achieve the WWF's 'Three Trees' status in 2015 and we're country using responsibly sourced timber and paper products.

-Our Sustainable Timber Procurement Policy commits us to only source certified timber from sustainably managed forests.
+Our Sustainable Timber Procurement Policy 1 commits us to only source certified timber from sustainably managed forests.
 Our preferred certification scheme is Forest Stewardship Council (FSC).
 Operations managed to FSC standards protect the trees, habitats, biodiversity and the local people from corruptive dealership and landownership.
 This year 99.98% of our timber was certified to these standards and our target remains at 100%.